- Home

 Step 2: Exporting Audience Data to the DSP

 Once the audience segments are defined, the DMP exports this data to a DSP.
-The data is often anonymized and encrypted to ensure user privacy and compliance with data protection laws.
+The data is often anonymized and encrypted to align user privacy and compliance with data protection laws.
 The DSP uses this data to identify which users match the defined audience criteria.

 For instance, if the DMP identifies "sports enthusiasts aged 18-34," the DSP will ensure ads are served to users fitting that description across programmatic channels like video, display, or Connected TV (CTV).